c-astle35/faster_med_imaging/README.md

 # faster_med_imaging
-Collective attemtps at faster biomedical imaging reconstruction.
+Collective attemtps at faster biomedical imaging reconstruction using Python, etc.

 ***
 ### Current Times of Functions (Using CPU):